Creating a Career Development Plan: Tips and Strategies

 Consider these questions:

-Being honest in answering these questions can provide valuable insight into what you should be focusing on in your work role to advance to the next level with ease.
+Being honest in answering these questions can provide important insights into what you need to focus on in your role in order to progress upwardly with ease.

 Ask yourself these questions:

-When you have created your short-term personal career development plan, develop your own list of actions that you must take to meet each goal.
+After developing your short-term individual career development plan, make your own list of actions needed to reach each goal.

 Make an actionable plan that includes: